saurabhburewar/Web_TheLearnersTab/README.md

 Just a fun little slideshow, showcasing the top designs from [CSS-Zen-Garden](http://www.csszengarden.com/)

 ## Theme for chrome
-The extension also comes with a chrome theme to match it.
-You can check it out [here](https://github.com/saurabhburewar/ChromeThemes).
+The extension also comes with a chrome themes to match it.
+You can check them out [here](https://github.com/saurabhburewar/ChromeThemes).